jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 make the adversary confident about the success of some perpetrated actions.
-Practically speaking, the collateral damages allow the defender to reinforce the defensive learning processes, with the aim of handling and correcting the affected system represented by Figure 2(b), to the original plans before the execution of the adversarial actions (i.e., Figure 2(a)).
+Practically speaking, the collateral damages allow the defender to reinforce the defensive learning processes, with the aim of handling and correcting the affected system represented by Fig.
+2(b), to the original plans before the execution of the adversarial actions (i.e., Fig. 2(a)).
 Both graphs (the one seen by the defender and the one seen by the adversary) evolve dynamically over time, and converge eventually.
 Successful victories of the learning process conducted by the defender increases the converge likelihood of the two